Lil Pump: Legal issues

 On February 15, 2018, Garcia was arrested for discharging a weapon in an inhabited place.
 According to his manager, three men attempted to break into his home in San Fernando Valley at around 4 pm before shooting into the door.
 Police found the bullet may have come from inside the home, coming back later with a search warrant before finding an unloaded handgun below the balcony with ammunition elsewhere in the residence.
 Garcia's mother was subsequently investigated for endangering a minor and having an unsecured firearm at the home.

 On August 29, 2018, Garcia was arrested for driving without a license in Miami.

-On September 3 he announced that he would be going to jail for 'a few months' for a parole violation stemming from the arrest.
+On September 3, he announced that he would be going to jail for "a few months" for a parole violation stemming from the arrest.
 However, he appeared on the live American television show Saturday Night Live on September 29.
-Garcia's manager told Billboard in October 2018 that the rapper had served a prison sentence, but did not give any further details.
+Garcia's manager told Billboard in October 2018 that Garcia had served a prison sentence, but did not give any further details.

 On December 4, 2018, Garcia was arrested by Danish police after a performance in Vega, Copenhagen, for possessing marijuana; he was fined $700–800.
 He later live streamed himself flipping his middle finger at a police officer while being detained.
 He was subsequently banned from entering the country for two years.

 On December 13, 2018, Garcia was arrested at a Miami airport for disorderly conduct as he was about to take off on a flight; security wanted to search Garcia's luggage for cannabis but Garcia insisted he did not have any.
 While no drugs were found, during the encounter with police Garcia became angry and began arguing loudly with the security employees.
 He was subsequently taken into custody.

-In December 2020 during the COVID-19 pandemic, he was banned from JetBlue after refusing to wear a mask on a flight from Fort Lauderdale to Los Angeles.

 In November 2021, the IRS filed a lien on his Miami home for unpaid taxes in the amount of $1.6 million.